nalufuchs/nalufuchs/README.md

 - 🔭 I’m currently working with Data Science in my internship, but I'm also always [studying and improving my data-science skills]([https://github.com/nalufuchs//database_generator])

-- 🌱 I’m currently studying for a second degree in **Data Science and Data Analytics**, and I also took part in a six months Bootcamp about Data Analytics, sponsored by Ifood and Microsoft!
-You can check all of the challenges I've made [here!]([(https://github.com/nalufuchs/data_analytics_bootcamp_challenges)])
+- 🌱 I’m currently studying for a second degree in **Data Science and Data Analytics**!

+- ⚡ I also took part in a six months Bootcamp about Data Analytics, sponsored by Ifood and Microsoft!
+You can check all of the challenges I've made [here!]([https://github.com/nalufuchs//data_analytics_bootcamp_challenges])

 - 👯 I’m looking to collaborate on [more data analysis projects and python programming!](https://github.com/nalufuchs/portfolio_kindle_analysis)